 The earnest war being waged against the new regime of “alternative facts” in the United States is admirable.
 Facts, here defined as empirically valid claims, are important for governing and policy making.
 Yet, the turmoil around this admittedly bizarre phenomenon reveals certain assumptions worthy of consideration.
 Among other things, ours is a moment for thoughtful and clear-eyed reflection about the work that facts, and even pure reason, ought to perform in moral and political decision making.

 Facts are necessary for moral and political thinking but they are not sufficient.
 It seems the force of so much recent outcry betrays an over-reliance on them.
-As counter intuitive as that might sound, facts should not settle most of our political and moral issues.
-To presume otherwise is not only to threaten the distinction between facts and values but also to obscure that there remain concerns irreducible to either.
+As counter intuitive as that might sound, empirical data simply cannot settle many of our political and moral issues.

 Moral and political issues require deliberation, not just information.
 Facts, and even values, are not arguments, nor are they reasons.
 They inform deliberation, but they are poor substitutes for it.
 In a sense, moral and political reasoning take place at the limits of facts.
 Deliberation is necessary in part because of the inability and undesirability of facts alone to determine moral and political matters.